This post may contain affiliate links. Please read my disclosure policy.

 Braising is the best method around to ensure your pork chops will be fork-tender and delicious.
-After a quick sear, they are cooked low and slow in a super flavorful liquid to create an incredibly savory meal.
+After a quick sear, these Skillet Braised Pork Chops are cooked low and slow in a balsamic pan sauce to create an incredibly savory meal.

 Pork chops can be a tough bugger…literally.
 Without the correct cooking method, they can end up as tough as shoe leather.
 But with the proper technique, you can turn this inexpensive cut into a tender, flavorful, family-pleasing meal.
 I attempted to eat these incredibly tasty chops with the manners my mama gave me – lady-like and with a knife and fork – but in the end I was compelled to pick the thing up and go after it until I had every last bit of meat off that bone.